arve0/master/thesis.md

 the identifiers for slide ten (TP-10, tumor peripheral number ten), called a slide map.
 As seen, the identifiers consists of two numbers.
 The first number is the patient identifier and the second number is the sample number.
-The patient identifier is not incrementing systematically, so the slide maps was scanned to read out the identifier for each position.
+The patient identifier is not incrementing systematically, so the slide maps were scanned to read out the identifier for each position.

 \begin{figure}[htbp]